Mitchel Michaelis

 Mitchel Michaelis (born 1 July 1993) is a Dutch footballer who plays as a goalkeeper for Tweede Divisie club Koninklijke HFC.

 Club career

 He made his Eerste Divisie debut for Volendam on 21 September 2018 in a game against Jong PSV, as a half-time substitute for Jordi van Stappershoef.

-In May 6 2021, Michaelis joined to Tweede Divisie club Koninklijke HFC.
+In 6 May 2021, Michaelis joined Tweede Divisie club Koninklijke HFC.